Overview

 Windows 10 Enterprise and Education

-- the shell launcher feature as an alternative to the method described above.
+OR - Use the shell launcher feature.
 It is powerful but requires a good technical understanding of Windows.

 Comments